forsbergsskola-se/201-algorithms-and-datastructures-Jacob-Roming/README.md

 Another problem that might arrise is that the algorithm will never find the node that is actually the most efficent meeting spot.
 This is because the algorithm simpy tries to travel between each player as efficently as possible, so many nodes will never be visited and evaluated.
-This problem will get worse the larger and more complex the map is.
+This problem will get worse the larger and more complex (lots of winding paths and warrying node costs) the map is.

 ### **The chosen solution**
 The solution I decided to go with is an algorithm that visits every node for each player.